 Well!
 Almost everything that we do in our life needs preparation, so it also requires some preparation for Climbing Mount Kilimanjaro.

 Some Basic requirements worth keeping in mind while preparing:

 - Carry food and other clothing essentials for every climatic situation as you will be facing four different climatic zones there.

-- Complete Health checkup is needed before leaving for Kilimanjaro Trek.
+- A complete Health checkup is needed before leaving for Kilimanjaro Trek.

 - Preferable time selection for the climb I.e the best time to visit Kilimanjaro.

 - Train and be aware to check for symptoms and signs of acute mountain sickness and its immediate possible remedies.